ber2/notes/spaces/coursera/NLP Specialization/1 Classification and Vector Spaces.md

 Some simple vectorization methods are introduced and discussed.
 This includes a discussion of linear algebra on numpy and some concepts used in word embeddings such as [[cosine similarity]].

-As a visualization technique, [[DSKnowledge/PCA]] is introduced and discussed.
+As a visualization technique, [[PCA]] is introduced and discussed.
 This includes a [demonstration notebook](https://github.com/ber2/coursera/blob/master/nlp-specialization/1-classification-vector-spaces/week3-pca-demo.ipynb) using [[scikit-learn]]'s PCA implementation.

 ### Programming Assignment